fhcrcio/fhcrc.io/resources.md

 * Week 2: Data types and structures; slicing and subsetting data
 * Week 3: Data manipulation with dplyr
 * Week 4: Data visualization in ggplot2

+#### Intermediate R: Machine Learning

+This four week course introduces participants to implementation of machine learning methods in R using RStudio.
+Each two hour session will include brief tutorials interspersed with challenge exercises, and assumes attendees are familiar with basic R syntax, using packages, and basic data manipulation using tidyverse.
+The course also assumes a strong foundation in basic statistics as well as prior/concurrent participation in the fredhutch.io course Concepts in Machine Learning (or equivalent experience).
+At the end of this course, you will be able to apply basic principles of machine learning to research questions and will have established a foundation for further exploration of machine learning techniques.
+- Week 1: Conceptual Overview; CRISP-DM framework; EDA; Our Tools
+- Week 2: Case Study in Regression
+- Week 3: Case Study in Classification
+- Week 4: Case Study in Deep Learning and Transfer Learning

 #### Introduction to Python